Acceptance

 But we are human.

-The grieving for that person and our lives, that once was, is not a simple process to move through.
+The grieving for that person and our lives that once were, is not a simple process to move through.

 But if not moving through, what is your option?
 Staying stuck?